Chillicothe, Ohio: Parks and recreation

 Chillicothe has several public parks, including Yoctangee Park, Patrick Park, Poland Park, Strawser Park, Manor Park, Goldie Gunlock Park, Pine Street Park, Veterans Memorial Park, and Western View Park.

 The biggest park, Yoctangee Park, consists of numerous baseball /softball fields, tennis courts, basketball courts, and playground equipment.
-There is also a skatepark within Yoctangee park called Henry Good skatepark, which was constructed with help from a generous donation of $65,000 from Henry Good, a local Chillicothe citizen.
+There is also a skatepark within Yoctangee, Henry Good skatepark, which was constructed with help from a generous donation of $65,000 from Henry Good, a local Chillicothe citizen.

 Chillicothe's floodwall, protecting the city from floods of the Scioto River, has a 5.0-mile-long paved bike path.
 This path connects to the Tri-County Triangle Trail which currently is 30.3 miles long, measured from Bridge St. (SR 159) in Chillicothe, passing through Frankfort and then to Christman Park near Washington Court House in Fayette County, Ohio.
 The Tri-County Triangle Trail's goal is to connect Chillicothe and Greenfield.
-This same former railroad continues to Jamestown and Xenia, but those connections are a long range plan.

 Hopewell Culture National Historical Park is found on the north end of the city.
 The park is administered by the National Park Service and has a large concentration of Native American earthworks.

 Sports

 The Chillicothe Paints are a baseball team that was established in February 1993.
 The team was previously a member of the Frontier League, playing there from its founding until 2008.
 They were one of the original teams in the league.
 The Paints are now a member of the summer collegiate Prospect League, The Paints play their home games at V.A.
 Memorial Stadium, which opened in 1954.

 V.A.
-Memorial Stadium has hosted a number of other events, including the Mid-American Conference baseball tournament from 2008 to 2011, along with high soccer and baseball playoff games for the Ohio High School Athletic Association (OHSAA).
+Memorial Stadium has hosted a number of other events, including the Mid-American Conference baseball tournament from 2008 to 2011, along with high school soccer and baseball playoff games for the Ohio High School Athletic Association (OHSAA).